Exmark Z Turf Equipment Backyard Life

 A family planting a garden beside their diy greenhouse

-Setting up a greenhouse provides an opportunity to extend your backyard gardening season, essentially allowing you to grow, year-round.
+Setting up a greenhouse provides an opportunity to extend your backyard gardening season—essentially allowing you to grow all year-round.
 They also enable you to expand your gardening skills with plants from outside your growing zone.
-In this guide, we’ll discuss the basic types of DIY greenhouses, and how to build one, yourself.

-Once you’ve identified the perfect spot, you’ll then need to determine the style that’s right for you.
-Below is an overview of the various greenhouse styles that are available.
+4. Greenhouse type and style: Once you’ve identified the perfect spot, you’ll need to determine the style that’s right for you.
+You can find an overview of the various greenhouse types and styles that are available below.

 Types of Greenhouses